 It was hot during our visit but the lovely ambience will certainly justify the trek and as it going downhill, it is less physical demanding too.
 Just remember to bring along drinking water, sunblock and a hat.

 Aerial view of the rice terraces from a height of about 150m captured with a drone.
 The white trails are one of the walking paths while the dots on the trails are visitors moving along it.

 A farmer’s rest house on the rice field.
 It’s interesting to note that the rice here is cultivated not for commercial purposes but mainly for tourism and self-consumption.

 A couple of local kids playing at the trail provided for an interesting photo opportunity on the terraced field.

 The Ping’an Village as viewed from Jiu Long Wu Hu (9 Dragons, 5 Tigers) lookout point.
 The Longji Rice Terraces cover several villages in Long Sheng County, with the most popular terraced field areas around Ping’an (‘Peace’) village, where the Zhuang minority people live.

 The village main goods transport mode are donkeys.
 The uneven ground level and winding inclines are not good with conventional machinery.

 Porter service for guests staying at the village lodges.
 This lady porter is very strong, running up and down the slope to secure business from exhausted guests.
 Porter fees can range from RMB20-65 per piece (1 way) .

-The villagers live in traditional wooden three-story stilted houses but quite a fair number of family-run guest houses are built with dining deck exploiting the amazing view of the valley.
+The villagers live in traditional wooden three-story stilted houses but quite a fair number of family-run guesthouses are built with a dining deck exploiting the amazing view of the valley.

-A signboard at one the lodges showing the humorous village culture.
+A signboard at one of the lodges showing the humorous village culture.